SumoLogic/sumologic-documentation/docs/cse/introduction-to-cloud-siem.md

 ### Heads Up Display

 The first screen you see when you access Cloud SIEM is the Heads Up Display, a single pane of information about your environment.
-In the center you see a radar showing insights in the center, surrounded by the signals and records used to generate the insights.
+In the center, you'll see a radar showing insights, surrounded by the signals and records used to generate the insights.
 On the left is summary information, and on the right is recent activity.
 Use this screen as the starting place for your investigations, focusing on insights as the most valuable place to start.

 For more information, see [Cloud SIEM Heads Up Display](/docs/cse/get-started-with-cloud-siem/cse-heads-up-display/).